lookgoodkillgood/lgkg-website/content/_index.md

 - Distant guild leaders and officers.
 - Getting "lost" in larger guilds.
 - Toxic people and culture.
-- Gold hungry guilds constantly trying make their bids with the same ol' 50/50 raffle bull crap.
+- Gold hungry guilds constantly trying to make their bids with the same ol' 50/50 raffle bull crap.
 These typically get a few people rich and everyone else is a cog in the machine.
 - Elitism and inner circles where it's obvious there are a coveted few "more liked" often louder individuals.
 - Guilds of over 100 people but still can't find a group.